Jdavid77/springboot_demo_webservice/README.md

 # Web Service Project with Spring Boot and JPA / Hibernate

-Project developed during an Udemy course , to introduce Spring Boot.
+Project developed during an Udemy course , to introduce Spring Boot and it's basic operations.

 ## Main Objectives: